hpc2n/linux-command-line-101/docs/patterns.md

     **Questions**

     - How do I find out if a specific pattern is in a file?
-    - What are regular expressions?
+    - What are regular expressions? (advanced)

     **Objectives**

     - Learn about finding patterns
     - Learn to use ``grep`` and ``find``
-    - Learn to use regular expressions
+    - Learn to use regular expressions (advanced)

 Here you will find descptions on how to search for files with specific patterns.